 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Osteopathic Board of Orthopedic Surgery American Osteopathic Association Orthopedic Surgery 2019
+Certification Agency Member Board Specialty Year American Osteopathic Board of Orthopedic Surgery American Osteopathic Association Orthopedic Surgery 2019

 - Clinical interest for patients

 My primary area of clinical interest is in the treatment of adult spine degenerative conditions and adult spine deformity.
 I also have a clinical interest in performing revision spine surgeries on patients who have had previous surgery and continue to have problems.